welvet/SillyTavern-MessageSummarize/README.md

 - ~~Add slash command to toggle popout~~
 - ~~Add slash command to stop summarization~~
 - ~~Add a delay option to slow down summarization (to handle rate limits for external APIs)~~
-- Maybe add an option to use different completion presets for the summarization.
+- ~~Maybe add an option to use different completion presets for the summarization.~~
-  - This would completely replace the max token limit, instead allowing the user to select a completion preset.
-  - Would need to find a way to retrieve the mak_tokens anyway for the {{words}} macro.
 - ~~Need to detect when more messages are loaded into the chat via the "load more message" button, and update the message visuals to display any memories on them.
 Annoyingly, no event seems to be fired when the chat updates this way (that I could find).~~
   - ~~PR for event that triggers when more messages are loaded [here](https://github.com/SillyTavern/SillyTavern/pull/3331#issue-2803412920)~~